 The Italian Revenue Agency provided clarifications on the income tax treatment paid and received by a pilot resident in the Netherlands.

-Following the publication n.
+Following Reply n.
 290 by the Italian Revenue Agency, clarifications were provided regarding the tax treatment of the wage supplement paid by the Fund for Air Transport and received by a pilot resident in the Netherlands.

 For the purposes of taxing in Italy the income in question, Article 3, paragraph 1 of the TUIR provides that the tax must be applied to the total income of individuals, which is formed: